Kajaqq/Starlit-Translator/README.md

-    csv_processing.py - Converts the csv into a {key:value} dict, then saves a translated dict back to csv. font_tool.py - Generated a charwidths.csv file from a ttf font overflow_check.py - Checks the width of a line using charwidths.csv, returns possible text overflow percentage. tools.py - Contains common functions to avoid repeating them in code. rename.ps1 - A Powershell script to replace old files with translated ones.
+    csv_processing.py - Converts the csv into a {key:value} dict, then saves a translated dict back to csv. font_tool.py - Generated a charwidths.csv file from a ttf font overflow_check.py - Checks the width of a line using charwidths.csv, returns possible text overflow percentage. line_splitter.py - If a file has overflow it will try to naturally split the lines to be in the character limit. tools.py - Contains common functions to avoid repeating them in code. rename.ps1 - A Powershell script to replace old files with translated ones.